stackforge/pecan/docs/source/templates.rst

 Using Template Renderers
 ------------------------

-:py:mod:`pecan.decorators` defines a decorator called :func:`@expose`, which is used to flag a method as a public controller.
-The :func:`@expose` decorator takes a ``template`` argument, which can be used to specify the path to the template file to use for the controller method being exposed.
+:py:mod:`pecan.decorators` defines a decorator called :func:`~pecan.decorators.expose`, which is used to flag a method as a public controller.
+The :func:`~pecan.decorators.expose` decorator takes a ``template`` argument, which can be used to specify the path to the template file to use for the controller method being exposed.

 ::